 If you’re looking for a nice beach to chill, surf or have a little party, La Union is a great destination to visit.
 It’s a great beach destination to visit with your friends as well as meet new people.

-This little surfer town in northern Philippines is only a 4-hour ride from Manila what makes it easy to visit for a few days.
+La Union is a little surfer town in the northern Philippines and is only a 5 to 6-hour ride from Manila.
+This makes it easy to visit for a few days.
 The region is especially known for longboarding, but occasionally you also find some bigger waves that are perfect for intermediates.

 Want to surf in La Union?